Introduction

 Another significant factor in the current use of luxury goods as a status symbol arises from changes in society during the 20th Century, as described by the 1957 study “Family and Kinship in East London”.
 It focused on East London, a relatively poor area, where, typically, most of a person’s close relatives would live close by, often in the same street, and where everyone knew the other neighbours nearby.

-This can be seen as a transition from being obviously a member of a small group (extended family and well-known neighbours) to interacting with others more as an individual or nuclear family (just parents and their children).
-This makes sense from the concept of an individual continually negotiating their self-definition with strangers they come into contact with (to get it agreed upon), but not so much with people you already know well (because it’s already mostly agreed, with them).
+This, in my view, can be seen as a transition from being obviously a member of a small group (extended family and well-known neighbours) to interacting with others more as an individual or nuclear family (just parents and their children).
+This makes sense from the concept of an individual continually negotiating their self-definition with strangers they come into contact with (to get it agreed upon, as detailed by Identity Negotiation Theory (INT), developed by Stella Ting-Toomey), but not so much with people you already know well (because, with them, it’s already mostly agreed).

-The concept of luxury is still evolving, with a current emphasis on an emotional connection with luxury goods.
+The concept of luxury is still evolving, with a current emphasis on an emotional connection with luxury goods and the stories associated with them.

 Luxury has always been about uniqueness and customization, such as selling items as limited editions or one-off pieces (as fine art is), offering bespoke options and personalization.